Andrettin/Wyrmsun/readme.txt

 * Map Editor
 - Wood Piles now display their different variations in the editor.
 - Gold Rocks now display their different variations in the editor.
+- Fixed performance issue when placing large blocks of tiles in the editor.

 * Maps
 - Revamped the Svarinshaug map, so that it now uses data from the Nidavellir map template and is 256x256.